morganhancock/recipebox/Merging_exercise_2.md

 If you didn't complete [Exercise 1: Sharing a branch](Merging_exercise_1.md), stop and go do that!
 This exercise builds on work done in Exercise 1.

 Will this line throw an error?
+What about this?
+Or perhaps another line?
+Yikes!
+Idk!

 Developers working in the same branch are like cooks working in the same kitchen—while they might get in each other's way, it's easy to see what's going on.